 Matriculation in the School of Pharmacy implies a willingness on the part of students to comply with university rules and regulations and to conduct themselves in a manner befitting members of the profession the students seek to enter.
 The program of study and regulations regarding courses of study, student conduct, etc. are subject to modification without notice.
 All rules and regulations set forth in this bulletin, as well as other statements issued by administrative officers of the university, apply until further notice.

 Students may be placed on probation by either the Admissions Committee or the Academic Performance Committee.
-Probation is a status indicating that the student’s scholarship is deficient and is expected to be improved to a level considered to be satisfactory by the faculty.
-Students who fail to meet probationary stipulations may expect to have their normal progress through school interrupted.
+Probation is a status indicating that the student’s academic performance is deficient and is expected to be improved to a level considered to be satisfactory by the faculty.
+Students who fail to meet probationary stipulations may have their progress through school interrupted.
 They may be required to repeat a year or to withdraw.
 Students on probation during the first three years of the professional program are neither allowed to hold an elected office in a student association nor be eligible for nomination as an officer in a student association.
-Students are not permitted to represent the school in extracurricular activities (e.g., representation at a local, regional or national association meeting, or other professional event).
-Students are expected to discontinue any outside employment during the academic year.
-Students are not eligible to pledge a professional fraternity.
+Students on probation are not permitted to represent the school in extracurricular activities (e.g., representation at a local, regional or national association meeting, or other professional event).
+All students on probation are expected to discontinue any outside employment during the academic year.
+Students on probation are not eligible to pledge a professional fraternity.
 Students are encouraged to avail themselves of special tutoring and counseling services for improving their academic performance.
-Additionally, students during the fourth year of the professional program must complete all required and elective advanced pharmacy practice experiential rotations at sites within the VCU School of Pharmacy system and the preceptor must have a current faculty appointment.
-Students are expected to discontinue any outside employment while completing advanced pharmacy practice experiential rotations.
-Expiration of probationary status occurs following the equivalent of an academic year (i.e., two consecutive semesters of successful academic performance during the first three professional years and upon the successful completion of all advanced pharmacy practice experiential rotations in the fourth year.
+Expiration of probationary status occurs following the equivalent of an academic year (i.e., two consecutive semesters of successful academic performance during the first three professional years) and upon the successful completion of all advanced pharmacy practice experiential rotations in the fourth year.

 All students are governed by the honor code and regulations of the VCU Honor System.
 The VCU Honor System is based on the foundation that Virginia Commonwealth University recognizes that honesty, truth and integrity are values central to its mission as an institution of higher education.
 In a community devoted to learning, a foundation of honor must exist if that community is to thrive with respect and harmony.
 Therefore, members of the academic community are required to conduct themselves in accordance with the highest standards of academic honesty and integrity.
-Additional information is available at students.vcu.edu/studentconduct/students/honor-system.
+Additional information is available on the Student Conduct and Academic Integrity website.